ComScore

 • Time Commitment: 40 minutes

-If you’re not familiar with Miffy the rabbit, we suggest blocking off a few hours to do an internet deep dive.
+If you’re not familiar with Miffy the rabbit, I suggest blocking off a few hours to do an internet deep dive.
 You’ll be smitten—especially if you're noshing on these cream cheese icing-topped handhelds while you research.
+(These also have serious baby shower vibes, if you ask me.)

 10. Coconut Carrot Cake Cupcakes